tposney/midi-qol/README.md

 ### Dynamic Effects using Active Effects (DAE).
 - Applicaiton of effects to targets requires DAE to be installed.
 - Setting special durations (like 1hit etc) require DAE to be installed.
 Setting midi-flags via active effects is much simpler with DAE installed.

+### Dice So Nice
+Midi generally works with dice so nice, but the interactions are more complicated with the merge card.

+### Let Me Roll That For You
+Midi-qol can use Let Me Roll That For You for player/gm saving throws and is the preferred roller.

+### Monks Token Bar
+Midi-qol can use Monk's Token Bar to roll saves.
+If using Monk's token bar flags.midi-qol.(dis)advantage.concentration and magic resistance won't work.

 ### Convenient Effects
 Midi supports the application of Convenient Effects spell/item effects (configuration setting - Apply Convenient Effects) and matches those by name.
 For example, if you cast the spell Bless midi will see if there is a convenient effect "Bless" and apply it to any targets that were hit by the spell.